Diplacusis: Understanding 'double' hearing

 What causes diplacusis?

-Those who develop diplacusis usually notice it suddenly after exposure to a loud noise, a bout with an ear infection or trauma to the head.
-As you can imagine, musicians notice this condition more readily than the average individual as their ears are more sensitive to pitch and tone.
-In addition to double hearing, individuals with diplacusis may also develop tinnitus, a ringing or buzzing noise, in the affected ear.
+Those who develop diplacusis usually notice it suddenly after exposure to loud noise, a bout with an ear infection or trauma to the head.
+As you can imagine, musicians notice this condition more readily than non-musicians as their ears are more sensitive to pitch and tone.
+In addition to double hearing, people with diplacusis may also develop tinnitus, a ringing or buzzing noise, in the affected ear.
 Some people with Meniere's disease also may struggle with double hearing.

-Diplacusis can be caused by damage to the inner ear as the result of:
+Diplacusis can be caused by wear and tear to the inner ear's delicate hair cells as the result of:

-If you notice symptoms of diplacusis or suspect you are losing your hearing, make an appointment to see a hearing healthcare professional.
+If you notice symptoms of diplacusis or suspect you are losing your hearing, promptly make an appointment to see a hearing healthcare professional.
 They can provide easy, painless testing and determine the right course of action.
 To find a trusted hearing healthcare professional in your community, visit our directory of consumer-reviewed hearing clinics.